evoingram/webapp-backend/docs/README.md

 ### TO DO

 - [ ] add body as sample to post/put/delete (p)
+    - [ ] fix up all post/put models to match rates/customers
 - [ ] add example to post/put/deletes (p)